empyreanx/obj-viewer/README.md

 ## Introduction

-A Wavefront OBJ model viewer written in C++ and using OpenGL, FreeGLUT, and SDL_image.
+A Wavefront OBJ model viewer written in C++ using OpenGL, FreeGLUT, and SDL_image.

-Only the subset of the Wavefront OBJ specification need to render polygonal meshes is supported.
+**Note:** Only the subset of the Wavefront OBJ specification need to render polygonal meshes is supported.

 **Note:** All file references (material libraries, textures) are assumed to be relative to the *.obj file.